 Effective Summer 2000, Universities may make exceptions based on extenuating circumstances and financial hardships.
 Students wishing to appeal the repeat course surcharge may complete a “Repeat Charge Appeal” by logging into the MyFIU portal.
 The appeal can be found in the Student Center under the box labeled “Academics.”

 In 2009, the Florida Legislature implemented Section 1009.286, Florida Statutes to encourage students to complete their baccalaureate degree as quickly and efficiently as possible.
 It established what is commonly referred to as an "Excess Credit Hour Surcharge."
 The bill requires universities to add a surcharge to each credit hour taken in excess of the total number of credit hours required to complete the degree being pursued.
 The amount in excess of the total hours is calculated based on a percentage defined in law.

-Example: A student who was admitted in Summer 2012 will have to pay double their tuition per credit once they reach 139th credit (assuming the degree is only 120 credits to complete).
+Example: A student who was admitted in Summer 2012 (to FIU or any SUS school) will have to pay double their tuition per credit once they reach 139th credit (assuming the degree is only 120 credits to complete).

 The surcharge is assessed only on the tuition portion of the semester hour cost, not on the fees.

 Students who are eligible for the Excess Hours Surcharge and break continuous enrollment after fall 2012 by not enrolling for two consecutive semesters and not registering for the third consecutive semester before the first day of that term will, upon their return to the University, be subject to the 110% credit hour threshold and 100% surcharge.